bolt/docs/source/roadmap.md

 Planned features are:

- - Permissions based roles. (read: More userlevels, more options)
+ - Permission-based roles. (read: More userlevels, more options)
  - Support for cron jobs
  - "Save and continue" option in the editor.
  - Support for SSL: Allow (or require) login over HTTPS://